ArduPilot/ardupilot_wiki/plane/source/docs/airspeed.rst

 you can always place the cover and repeat the airspeed auto-zero using the Mission Planner's PREFLIGHT CALIBRATE => Do Action.

+.. note:: the ``DLVR`` type airspeed sensors do not require calibration at initialization and allow :ref:`ARSPD_SKIP_CAL<ARSPD_SKIP_CAL>` to be set to "1", avoiding the need to cover the pitot during initialization.

 The airspeed reading scale factor is adjusted using the :ref:`ARSPD_RATIO<ARSPD_RATIO>` parameter.
 Plane has an automatic calibration function that will adjust the value of :ref:`ARSPD_RATIO<ARSPD_RATIO>` automatically provided the plane is flown with